 To improve the lives of 3000 people disadvantaged by poverty and HIV.

 Activities» Vital prevention, income generation, education, health, water, home-based care and orphans' nutrition services for people affected by HIV.

-Assist our 8 partner organisations to become more effective and empower local people in development.
+Assist six partner organisations to become more effective and empower local people in development.

-Activities» We will provide mentoring, technical and management support to our partners through our two Programme Managers and a dynamic training workshop.
+Activities» We will provide training, mentoring, technical and management support to our partner organisations in Kenya and Uganda.

 Success will be achieved when our partner organisations in Africa demonstrate improved skills and capacity to manage life-changing development projects in their communities.

 The project will bring lasting change to the beneficiaries lives through improved access to health, nutrition, rehabilitation, education and income-generating activities.